Nuclear magnetic resonance study of thin Co$_2$FeAl$_{0.5}$Si$_{0.5}$ Heusler films with varying thickness: Results and discussion

+Thereby, already a qualitative analysis of the thin films NMR spectra suggests a contribution from both $L2_1$ and $B2$ types of order, as well as a presence of an Fe to Al/Si off-stoichiometry.
+Kozakai \textit{et al.} \cite{Koz99} report that $B2$ is the thermodynamic stable phase at 600$^\circ$~C in Co$_2$FeAl.
+Whereas Umetsu \textit{et al.} report that the $L2_1$ type phase is thermodynamically stable below 1125~K and Co$_2$FeAl$_{0.5}$Si$_{0.5}$ undergoes a transition to $B2$ type order at 1125~K.\cite{UOK12} Please note, that even for the bulk sample annealed below the ordering temperature no full $L2_1$ order is realized.\cite{WKS12,UOK12} In the present case of a thin film, both $B2$ and the higher ordered $L2_1$ type phases are found, suggesting additional influence of e.g. the substrate, strain and/or kinetic contributions upon cooling.

-A comparison between the NMR spectra of Co$_2$FeAl$_{0.5}$Si$_{0.5}$ bulk samples \cite{WKS12} and thin films (Fig.~\ref{Fig_1}) suggest the presence of both $L2_1$ and $B2$ type order.
-In order to perform a detailed quantitative analysis of the different contributions to the NMR spectra, we fitted the NMR spectra of all samples using a sum of Gaussian lines.
-The corresponding parameters of these lines, such as resonance frequency, linewidth, and intensity, were constrained according to a model similar to the one described in detail in Ref.\cite{WKS12}.
+In order to perform a detailed quantitative analysis of all the contributions to the NMR spectra, we fitted the NMR spectra of all samples using a sum of Gaussian lines.
+The corresponding parameters of these lines, such as resonance frequency, linewidth, and intensity, were constrained according to a model similar to the one described in detail in Ref.~\onlinecite{WKS12}.

-For $L2_1$ type order only one NMR line is expected, while $B2$ type order yields several NMR lines \cite{WK08,WKS08}.
-Hence, in the presence of both $L2_1$ and $B2$ type order and off-stoichiometry, the relative area of the NMR spectra can be represented as a sum of several lines originating in different structural and compositional contributions.
-The spacing between adjacent resonance lines, $\Delta \leq$4 is the number of possible sites for Fe atoms on the Al/Si sites in the first Co shell , $l$ and $k$ are the numbers of Fe and Si/Al atoms in the first shell, respectively.
-Since both $x$ and $u$ represent the off-stoichiometry, there is a relation between these two parameters $x$ = 0.5 $u$ + 0.5.
-The coefficient $C_{B2}$ and $C_{L2_1}$ represent the relative contribution from $^{59}$Co nuclei with a $B2$ and $L2_1$ first shell environment, respectively, and $C_{B2}$ + $C_{L2_1}$ = 1.
+For $L2_1$ type order only one NMR line is expected, while $B2$ type order yields several NMR lines.\cite{WK08,WKS08} Hence, in the presence of both $L2_1$ and $B2$ type order and off-stoichiometry, the relative area of the NMR spectra can be represented as a sum of several lines originating in different structural and compositional contributions.
+The spacing between adjacent resonance lines, $\Delta \frac{Al}{Si}$ between them.
+This splitting originates in the small difference in the hyperfine field seen by Co nuclei depending on which atom, either Al or Si is located in the first coordination shell.\cite{BFF07,WKS12} Compounds with Si have one extra valence electron with respect to the compounds with Al. This extra valence electron increases the magnetic moment of the compound which in turn changes the transferred contributions to the hyperfine field and concomitantly the resonance frequency.\cite{BFF07,UOK12,WJS12} Hence, each specific configuration with particular Al and Si neighbors in the first shell of Co arising from the random distribution expected for a quaternary compound will have a different resonance frequency.
+For details see Supplemental Material at the page 8 and Ref.~\onlinecite{WJS12,WKS12}.
+The relative contributions of the Gaussian lines in the fit can be compared to the probabilities calculated from a random atom model,\cite{WKS12} which is mathematically expressed in form of a binomial distribution function: